omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ### coordinate charts and local invariant definition

-When liquidity providers join in a range, the basic formula above will change: token amount is continuous on any continuous interval included in the range.
+For each `P_i = (x_i, y_i)` has a neighborhood `U_i` homeomorphic to an open circle.
+The basic formula above will change: token amount is continuous on any continuous interval included in the range.

 <p align="center">
   <img width="256" alt="atlas covers the whole price space" src="imgs/atlas.png">